Sleavely/Bark-JS/README.md

 }
 ```

-If you are going to scan simple barcodes too (e.g. UPC-A, EAN-13, ITF-14, etc.) you can set the `assumeGtin` option to convert shorter barcodes (11-14 digits) into GS1-128 codes with a GTIN AI:
+If you are going to scan simple barcodes (e.g. UPC-A, EAN-13, ITF-14, etc.) you can set the `assumeGtin` option to treat shorter barcodes (11-14 digits) as GS1-128 with a GTIN AI:

 ```javascript
 const bark = require('bark-js')